rishabh-shar/US-census-income-report/README.md

 I also had to make sure my kernel was easy to understand so I added lots of graphs in it.

 # Conclusion
-Logistic Regression gives the best outcome with an accuracy of nearly 84% in predicting the outcome.
+Logistic Regression gives the best outcome with an accuracy of nearly 84% in predicting the outcome of the problem statement.